 Therefore, here are four key reasons why I believe this Historicist-based interpretation works rather than the popular Futurist one:

 1. It is logical to keep all seventy weeks consecutive unless apparent reference to split.

-2. This seventieth week fits with actual historical events and Christ's death and the start of the gospel to the Gentiles.
+2. This seventieth week fits with actual historical events, Christ's death, and the start of the gospel to the Gentiles.

-3. Although the actual desolation of the temple and Jerusalem was outworked later through the Romans; this was declared by Christ (verse 26) and triggered by the Jews rejection of Christ and His sacrifice.
+3. Although the actual desolation of the temple and Jerusalem were outworked later through the Romans, this was declared by Christ (verse 26) and triggered by the Jews' rejection of Christ and His sacrifice.

-4. The antichrist has already been identified as a little horn alreday in existence, not just in the future (this is a Messianic, not antichrist prophecy)
+4. The antichrist has already been identified as a little horn already in existence, not just in the future (this is a Messianic, not antichrist prophecy)